-4. Statutory Rape

-Sexual intercourse with a person who is under the statutory age of consent.
+- 4. Statutory Rape - Sexual intercourse with a person who is under the statutory age of consent.
 The age of consent is determined by the applicable age of consent for the jurisdiction where the alleged sexual intercourse occurred.
-In Alabama, the age of consent is 16 years old.

-- 5. Intimate partner violence Dating violence Violence committed by a person who is or has been in a social or "dating" relationship of a romantic, intimate, and/or sexual nature with the victim.
+In Alabama, the age of consent is 16 years old. - 5.
+Intimate partner violence Dating violence - Violence committed by a person who is or has been in a social or "dating" relationship of a romantic, intimate, and/or sexual nature with the victim.
 The existence of such a relationship shall be determined based on a consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - 6.
-Intimate partner violence Domestic violence by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of Alabama, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of Alabama.
+Intimate partner violence Domestic violence Violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of Alabama, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of Alabama.